SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     - tsconfig.json
     - webpack.config.js

+1. Copy the file infra/azure.bicep from the add-in project to the "add-in" folder of the Teams project.
 1. When you have finished the copy, *delete the manifest.json file in the /add-in/appPackage folder*.

     Your folder structure should now look like the following: